jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 15 - BigDataTechnologies.md

 ### 1. **Data Ingestion**

-- Data can enter Spark from a variety of source, either structured, semi-structured, or unstructured
+- Data can enter Spark from a variety of sources, either structured, semi-structured, or unstructured
 - Spark uses connectors and APIs for reading data
 - Following are the common sources from which Spark can read data